mattermost/mattermost-developer-documentation/site/content/contribute/why-contribute/_index.md

 Good product and developer documentation content is as important as good code!
 If you notice and fix a content error in the documentation, in a repository README, or in another open source article describing Mattermost, we consider you to be as valued a member of our contributor community as those who contribute to core code.

-1. If you see a problem with Mattermost [developer](https://developers.mattermost.com/) or [product](https://docs.mattermost.com/) documentation, you have a few options:
+1. If you see a problem with Mattermost [developer](https://developers.mattermost.com/) or {{< newtabref href="https://docs.mattermost.com/" title="product" >}} documentation, you have a few options:

     - If you have time to fix the mistake and it only affects a single page, navigate to the applicable page and select **Edit in GitHub** at the top right.
 You'll be walked through the process of creating a fork so that you can then follow the steps under the section titled [“You’ve found a bug”]({{< ref "/contribute/why-contribute/#youve-found-a-bug" >}}) in this guide.
     - If you don’t have time to fix the mistake, copy the file path you’re on, and create a GitHub issue about the problem you found on the applicable repository.
 Make sure to include the file path and fill out the issue template completely to maximize clarity.
     - If you’re not up for creating a GitHub issue right now, that’s alright too!
 In the bottom-right corner of every product documentation page is the question “Did you find what you were looking for?”
 Use this to quickly provide direct feedback about any page you’re viewing.
     - If you want to fix a larger problem that affects multiple pages or the structure of the docs, you should first report it as an issue on the appropriate GitHub repository, and follow the steps under  [“You’ve found a bug”]({{< ref "/contribute/why-contribute/#youve-found-a-bug" >}}).
-The [developer](https://developers.mattermost.com/) and [product](https://docs.mattermost.com/) documentation repositories contain instructions on how to build and modify the sites locally so you can test larger changes more efficiently.
+The [developer](https://developers.mattermost.com/) and {{< newtabref href="https://docs.mattermost.com/" title="product" >}} documentation repositories contain instructions on how to build and modify the sites locally so you can test larger changes more efficiently.
     - Find a list of the Mattermost documentation specific repos on the [Contributor expectations page]({{< ref "/contribute/expectations/#before-contributing" >}}) of this guide.

-        **Tip:** The best place to discuss problems with the writing team is in the [Documentation Working Group channel](https://community.mattermost.com/core/channels/dwg-documentation-working-group) where you can ping our technical writers with the group `@docsteam`.
+        **Tip:** The best place to discuss problems with the writing team is in the {{< newtabref href="https://community.mattermost.com/core/channels/dwg-documentation-working-group" title="Documentation Working Group channel" >}} where you can ping our technical writers with the group `@docsteam`.

 2. If you’d like to contribute to our blog, website, or social media content, you also have a few options:
-    -  You can get paid to write technical content for developers through the Mattermost [community writing program](https://mattermost.com/blog/blog-announcing-community-writing-program/).
+    -  You can get paid to write technical content for developers through the Mattermost {{< newtabref href="https://mattermost.com/blog/blog-announcing-community-writing-program/" title="community writing program" >}}.

-    - If you see a problem with any webpages, blog posts, or other content on [Mattermost.com](https://mattermost.com), you can notify us via [the Content channel](https://community.mattermost.com/core/channels/mattermost-blog) on the Mattermost Community Server.
+    - If you see a problem with any webpages, blog posts, or other content on {{< newtabref href="https://mattermost.com" title="Mattermost.com" >}}, you can notify us via {{< newtabref href="https://community.mattermost.com/core/channels/mattermost-blog" title="the Content channel" >}} on the Mattermost Community Server.
     - Share your contributor or user experience!
 Mention us when you promote your work within our community, and we’ll amplify the message through Mattermost social media platforms.
     - Want to lead a social community?
-We can provide advice and resources to help you in the [Community channel](https://community.mattermost.com/core/channels/community-team) on the Mattermost Community Server.
+We can provide advice and resources to help you in the {{< newtabref href="https://community.mattermost.com/core/channels/community-team" title="Community channel" >}} on the Mattermost Community Server.

 ## You want to make something more inclusive or accessible